MrkFrcsl98/RSA_Algorithm/README.md

 - **File and message encryption/decryption**
 - **Robust error handling** and user feedback (colored output in CLI)
 - **Cross-platform (see OS notes below)**
-- **Statically linked CLI and test binaries for maximum portability**

 ---